enzoma/publicsafety/README.md

 ===
 There are three primary components to the project:

-### "Exploratory Data Analysis of Public Crime Data"
+### Exploratory Data Analysis of Public Crime Data

 Before we were able to begin predicting crime levels accross the city, we needed to gain an understanding of standard, baseline levels of crime.
 To do so, we conducted exploratory data anlaysis on data from the Chicago Data Portal.
 In total, we examined about